giftwareio/idea/about/lean-canvas.md

 ### The Problem

-1. **Funding Shortfall:** Many organisations doing meaningful work lack the funding to develop web/software applications that would empower them to do their best work.
+1. **Funding Shortfall:** Many organisations doing critically important, meaningful work lack the funding to develop web/software applications that would empower them to do their best work.
 2. **Misaligned Professional Goals:** Many web/software professionals seek opportunities to apply their skills to meaningful causes but often settle for jobs that just pay the bills.
 3. **Resource Misallocation**: Existing talent and resources in the tech industry are underutilised for social/environmental projects.